What to Wear to Aintree Racecourse.

 If you do decide to wear socks, then jazz up your style with colourful or patterned ones.

-Don’t forget the sunglasses, a must have accessory to look cool on a sunny day at the races.
+When considering what to wear to Aintree Racecourse, don’t forget the sunglasses, a must have accessory to look cool on a sunny day at the races.
 Go for designer sunglasses in the classic styles of aviator or wayfarers.
 This is an easy way to update your outfit and create that designer look without robbing the bank.

 See our guide to choosing the right Sunglasses for your Face Shape.